Drug Lord Juan Orlando Hernández Is FREE

 Taking down a drug kingpin and his sideman seemed the only viable explanation as to why Biden’s DOJ would prosecute Juan Orlando Hernández.
 Karoline Leavitt’s nefarious political revenge plot does not hold water.
 Stopping Hernández from continuing to shepherd hundreds of tons of cocaine into communities across the United States — now that makes sense.

-Once again, the Trump-Leavitt logic has failed to connect the dots that would have made their story believable.
+Once again, the Trump-Leavitt logic has failed to connect the dots that might have made their story believable.
 Second-rate gaslighting.
-Of course, no one in the media was buying their tale, minus the usual sycophants.
-And, once again, the true motive for one of Trump’s pardons?
-Now that was a huge question mark.
-The possible reasons — all of them were disturbing.
+Of course, no one in the media was buying their tale, minus the usual sycophants, yet the underlying motive for this pardon remains unknown, as most major news publications don’t seem to be taking up the thread.
+The reason for this pardon — well, all of the possibilities are disturbing.

 Was Trump pardoning Juan Orlando Hernández for some sort of to-be-determined financial gain, for revenge against Biden, for the sport of it, to even a score?
 Or was Trump offering this pardon as a favor for a friend?
 Was Maria Corina Machado that friend, perhaps?

 Turns out there are more than a few common denominators between Maria, Don, and Juan.
 Let’s start with their shared political alignments, then move on to the corruption in their respective parties, and round things off with their affinity for power and money.
-It seems conceivable that there are more connections.
+It also seems likely that Bitcoin might be a major connection, or the connection — perhaps the only pertinent one.
+So, while we’re exploring seemingly unexplainable pardons, let’s throw Changpeng Zhao’s pardon into the mix.
+For those unfamiliar with his situation, know that CZ was sentenced to prison last spring for allowing a massive amount of money to be laundered through his company, Binance, the world’s largest cryptocurrency exchange.

-Here’s an interesting, and official-looking, “declaración pública” that Hernández posted on Instagram from prison, congratulating his friend, Maria Corina Machado, on her Nobel Peace Prize…
+Here’s another interesting tidbit — an official-looking, “declaración pública” that Juan Hernández posted on Instagram from prison, congratulating his friend, Maria Corina Machado, on her Nobel Peace Prize…

 Translation: